 Instructions

-- Stir the spinach into the pan and remove from heat.
+- Stir the spinach in and cook for another 5 mins before removing from heat.

 There are no peppers in the list of ingredients.
 What kind of peppers?
 Bell, jalapeño, ??